skuzzle/restrict-imports-enforcer-rule/README.md

 ## Includes and Excludes
 To refine the classes that are banned you may use the `allowedImports` tag in addition to the `bannedImports` tag.
-For example you can exclude a whole sub package using a wildcard operator and then include some concrete classes:
+For example you can exclude a whole sub package using a wildcard operator but still allow some concrete classes:

 ```xml
 <configuration>